Peace education in formal schools: Why is it important and how can it be done?

-The research involved a literature review exploring the purpose, theory and practice of peace education, including case studies of peace education programmes delivered in formal schools within various conflict-affected contexts.
+The research involved a literature review exploring the purpose, theory and practice of peace education.
+This included case studies of peace education programmes delivered in formal schools within various conflict-affected contexts.
 Key issues and questions emerging from the review were then investigated through interviews with leading peace education academics and practitioners.

 The report argues that there is a strong case for advancing the understanding and practice of peace education in formal schools and that schools can play a crucial role in furthering the aims of peace.
 After all, formal schools not only provide knowledge and skills, but they also shape social and cultural values, norms, attitudes and dispositions.

-Peace education interventions in schools have been proven to result in improved attitudes and cooperation among pupils, and decreased violence and dropout rates.
+It has been proved that peace education interventions in schools result in improved attitudes and cooperation among pupils, and decreased violence and dropout rates.
 However, mainstreaming peace education is not straightforward.
 The space for peace education needs to be found within existing systems, where complementary work can be undertaken.

 Advancing peace education within a formal school context requires a multifaceted approach and process.
 There is no one-size-fits-all solution, but there are some key principles and approaches that are necessary:

-- connecting peace education within schools to wider community practices and non-formal actors, such as nongovernmental organisations and civil society organisations; and
+- connecting peace education within schools to wider community practices and non-formal actors, such as nongovernmental organisations and civil society organisations

 This report was produced as part of our Peace Perceptions Poll project, which provides information for political leaders and senior policy-makers aspiring to deal with the root causes of conflict.